 Some of these flow resistances are constant, others are more or less variable.
 Especially the stomatal resistance is to be emphasized, because it allows a regulation of the water losses within wide limits.
-In accordance with Ohm's law, the water flow (current) also depends on the resistances and the voltage.
+Corresponbding to Ohm's law, the water flow (current) also depends on the resistances and the potential (voltage).
 The total "voltage" corresponds to the difference in suction force between the ground and the atmosphere.
 This difference in water potential is almost always very large, even in temperate climates.
-The suction tension (water potential) says nothing about the hydrature state of the plasma, on which the course of all life phenomena depends.
-Both are closely related, as described by the osmotic equation of state.
+The suction force (water potential) says nothing about the hydrature state of the plasma, on which the course of all life phenomena depends.
+Both are closely related, as described by the osmotic characteristics.

-While one must provide the usual information on external factors for site characterization, one must additionally refer to cell sap concentration and its change for characterizing the hydrature of the protoplasm, especially when discussing arid areas where the water factor plays a predominant role.
-Therefore, one must look more closely at the adaptations to drought and point to the osmotic state variables.
+While one must provide the usual information on external factors for site characterization, one must additionally refer to cell sap concentration and its change for characterizing the hydrature of the protoplasm, especially when discussing arid areas where the water factor plays a dominant role.
+Therefore, one must look more closely at the adaptations to drought and point to the osmotic conditions.

-◘ Fig. A-11 The flow of water through a plant from the soil to the atmosphere can be compared with a scheme borrowed from electrical engineering.
-The current (I) is driven by the voltage (U), in this case the water potential difference between the soil and the atmosphere, and limited by the sum of the resistances (R) in the plant, some of which are constant and some variable (stomatal resistance as a control option for the plant).
-Ohm's law (U = R-I) is applicable here (according to Hillel 1980).
+◘ Fig. A-11 The flow of water through a plant from the soil to the atmosphere can be compared with a scheme borrowed from electrical resistance analogue.
+The current (I) is driven by the voltage (U), in this case the water potential difference between the soil and the atmosphere, and limited by the sum of the resistances (R) in the plant, some of which are constant and some are variable (stomatal resistance as a control option for the water flux).
+Ohm's law (U = R-I) is applicable (according to Hillel 1980).

 Studied species are regarded as stable units in the experiment, but they are very changeable during longer observation.
 Each plant constantly adapts morphologically to the respective environmental conditions.
 This is necessary for survival.
 These phenomena are associated with growth and only become noticeable after weeks or months.
 Ecologically they are particularly significant and in arid regions very noticeable if one examines a plant after a rainy season, i.e. during the drought period until the beginning of the next rainy season.